-Note 2: RESET and TRAP are non maskable and they can be considered as having the highest software priority in the decision process.
+Note 2: RESET and TRAP can be considered as having the highest software priority in the decision process.

 Different Interrupt Vector Sources

 Two interrupt source types are managed by the ST7 interrupt controller: the non-maskable type (RESET, TRAP) and the maskable type (external or from internal peripherals).